arhyth/arhyth-hugo/content/blog/multiple-ssh-keys-github.md

 ---
-title: "Using multiple SSH Keys for Github"
+title: "Multiple SSH Keys Github"
 date: 2021-01-15T21:58:02+08:00
 draft: false
 ---

+## Using multiple SSH keys for Github

 1. Create separate SSH keys and add them to appropriate Github account settings.
 Make sure they are easily distinguishable from each other.